How to Update, Change Parameters, and Delete GenU

 cd /home/sagemaker-user/generative-ai-use-cases/

-Reset all file contents edited in Code Editor to their original state.
-Please note that if you have edited files other than parameter.ts
+Reset all content of files edited in Code Editor to their original state.
+Please note that if you edited files other than parameter.ts

 , they will all be lost.